16 Ways to Be Less Appealing to a Narcissist

 7. Develop a rich and fulfilling life outside of their sphere.

 The more invested you are in your own life, the less appealing you become to a narcissist.
 Cultivate hobbies, nurture your friendships, and pursue your passions.
-This demonstrates that you have a life beyond their influence and makes you less reliant on their attention and approval.
+It proves that you have a life beyond their influence and makes you less reliant on their attention and approval.

 8. Mirror their behaviour subtly.